clanker-devco/v3.1-contracts/clanker-deployer/README.md

 before running, check out the `DeployToken.ts` and files to get a gist of what's going on to build a clanker

-when you're ready, run this like this: `npm run deploy-token`
+when you're ready, run this like this: `npm run deploy-token` or `npm run deploy-token-sdk`

 clank clank